-I remember restlessly laying in my bed the night before Freshman move-in day 5 years ago, dreaming about what the next chapter in my life would bring.
+I remember laying restlessly in my bed the night before freshman move-in day, dreaming about what the next chapter in my life would bring.

-Sure I had visited my sister when she was in college, taken tours of many campuses, and talked to many older friends about it—but I had no idea what it would be like to experience so much freedom and responsibility after living at home for 18 years.
+I had visited my sister when she was in college, taken tours of many campuses, and talked to older friends about it—but I had no idea what it would be like to experience so much freedom and responsibility after living at home for 18 years.

-Needless to say, while laying in my bed that night, I wasn’t thinking about the upcoming late nights at the library, how I would juggle the various things that would surely fight for my time, or how much student loan debt I would graduate with… but maybe I should have.
+That night, I wasn’t thinking about late nights at the library, or how much student loan debt I would graduate with… but maybe I should have.

-You see, I was successful in college, but there are definitely some things I wish I was more prepared for that would have made both my time in college and post-graduation a little more easy.
+You see, I was successful in college, but there are definitely some things that would have made both my time as an undergrad and life post-graduation a little easier.

-Now that I’ve learned all of those lessons, I try to help students out who are about to embark on the “best four years of their lives” as much as possible.
-That’s why I’m here today, to try to help students and families learn some of the lessons that I learned the hard way, so they don’t have to.
+Now that I’ve learned those lessons, I help students out who are about to embark on the “best four years of their lives” as much as possible.

 Understand How Student Loans Work and Create a Plan for Repayment

-That’s a lot of money to start a young career with and many grads will actually have much more than this.
+That’s a lot of money to start a career with.

-If you have federal student loans, which most are today, you will not be required to start repayment until six months after graduation.
-Even most private lenders will give you the option to defer payments until after graduation.
-This makes it very easy to set them on the backburner and completely forget about them.
+If your child has federal student loans, they will not be required to start repayment until six months after graduation.
+Even most private lenders will give borrowers the option to defer payments until after graduation.
+This makes it very easy to set loans on the back burner and completely forget about them.

-One of the best ways to save on your student loan debt, though, is to make payments while in college.
+One of the best ways to save on student loan debt is to make payments while in college.

 How does this save money?

-Well, for unsubsidized federal student loans and private student loans, interest will accrue while you are in college.
-This means that every month, a percentage of your principal is charged and added to your total balance.
+For unsubsidized federal student loans and private student loans, interest will accrue during college.
+This means that every month, a percentage of the principal is charged and added to the total balance.
 Then, each subsequent interest charge will be for even more.

-If you make these interest payments, at least, then you will graduate with the same balance that you originally borrowed.
-If you can pay more than the interest, then by all means go for it!
-You will graduate with less debt than you started school with and I’ll be extremely jealous of your situation.
+If your child makes these interest payments, at least, then they will graduate with the same balance they originally borrowed.
+If they can pay more than the interest, then by all means, they should go for it!
+They will graduate with less debt than they started school with.

-If you have subsidized federal student loans, the government is nice enough to pay the accrued interest while you’re in school, but that doesn’t mean you can’t make payments!
-Any payment you make will directly reduce your principal balance and you can graduate with significantly less debt than you started!
+If your child has subsidized federal student loans, the government is nice enough to pay the accrued interest while they’re in school… but that doesn’t mean they can’t make payments!

 Start Building Credit in College

-One easy thing that college students can do to help with their financial future is to take out a credit card and start using it wisely.
-That doesn’t mean make every purchase on it, even if you don’t have the money.
-That means make some small purchases every month that you know you can afford and actually making the monthly payment – completely and on-time.
+One easy thing college students can do to help with their financial future is to take out a credit card and start using it wisely.

-This will help you start building credit so you can be eligible for things once you graduate such as better credit cards, auto loans, mortgages, student loan refinancing, and much much more.
+This will help your child start building credit so they can be eligible for things once they graduate, such as better credit cards, auto loans, mortgages, student loan refinancing, and much, much more.

-If you have just recently entered college or will in the coming years, I wish I could trade places with you.
-It’s an amazing time with countless new experiences, friends, and opportunities, and I would do anything to go back.
+If your child has just recently entered college or will in the coming years, I wish I could trade places with them.
+It’s an amazing time with countless new experiences, friends, and opportunities.
+I would do anything to go back.

-Despite all of this awesomeness, and perhaps because of all of this awesomeness, it is also an easy time to lose sight of what is important and to damage your future—especially financially.
+Despite all of this awesomeness, and perhaps because of all of this awesomeness, it’s also an easy time to lose sight of what’s important and to damage your future—especially financially.

-Be sure to know how you are paying for college, what you can do to help yourself out during college, and what commitments you will have after you receive your diploma.
-If you do this, you can walk around campus a little more confidently knowing that you are already a step ahead of most of your peers.
+Be sure your child knows how they are paying for college, what they can do to help themselves out during college, and what commitments they will have after they receive their diploma.